Making a Malpractice Case Against Your Doctor

 - Operating on the wrong part of the body

-Statute of Limitations in Medical Malpractice Cases
+Statute of Limitations in Effect When Suing for Malpractice

 You cannot just file a lawsuit with the court to take legal action against a medical doctor for malpractice.
 Rather, you must first send a notice to the doctor, indicating to them that you are planning to file a lawsuit for medical malpractice.
-After filing the notice, there may be a waiting period before the injured patient is eligible to file a lawsuit.
+After filing the notice, there may be a waiting period before an injured patient is eligible to file a lawsuit.

-Notice requirements vary by jurisdiction, so you must consult a lawyer to determine the exact information you must include in a claim notice directed to the negligent healthcare provider.
+Notice requirements vary by jurisdiction, so consult a lawyer to determine the exact information you must include in a claim notice directed to the negligent healthcare provider.
 For a medical malpractice lawsuit to be valid in the eyes of the law, each defendant must receive a notice of intent to sue.

-In addition to notifying a healthcare provider that you intend to file a lawsuit, the injured patient must usually submit an affidavit or certificate from a qualified expert before filing suit in most jurisdictions.
+In addition to notifying a healthcare provider that they intend to file a lawsuit, the injured patient must usually submit an affidavit or certificate from a qualified expert before filing suit in most jurisdictions.
 This affidavit or certificate is usually completed by another doctor who can testify that there are reasonable grounds to determine that medical negligence or medical malpractice occurred in a given case.
 Again, the exact requirements of the certificate vary from state to state and across jurisdictions.

-Satisfying the Legal Standard for a Medical Malpractice Claim
+3. Satisfying the Legal Standard for a Medical Malpractice Claim

 After meeting the notice requirements and other prerequisites, depending upon the jurisdiction, an injured patient may be able to file a lawsuit against the doctor.
 To prove negligence and show that a doctor committed medical malpractice, the accident victim must first be able to show that the doctor breached the duty of care owed to the patient.